The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Introduction

 \section{Introduction}

 Who owns digital identities?
-In user-centric digital identity architectures, including decentralised identity and Self-Sovereign Identity (SSI), users hold and control their credentials in digital wallets and decide when and with whom to share them \cite{Cucko-2022} \cite{Babel-2025} \cite{Sedlmeir-2021}.
-However, research indicates an ongoing tension, i.e. a “decentralization paradox” embedded in such approaches; the more they aim to eliminate intermediaries, the more they lean toward different forms of co-ordination and control while reintroducing centralised components \cite{Tan-2023} \cite{Degen-2024} \cite{Krul-2024}.
-As a consequence, rather than eliminating centralisation, user-centric approaches often redistribute it.
+In user-centric digital identity approaches, including decentralised identity and Self-Sovereign Identity (SSI), users hold and control their credentials in digital wallets and decide when and with whom to share them \citep{Babel-2025, Cucko-2022, Sedlmeir-2021}.
+However, research indicates an ongoing tension between between decentralisation and the continued reliance on centralised forms of co-ordination, governance and control \citep{Degen-2024, Tan-2023}, which this paper conceptualises as the “decentralisation paradox”.
+As a consequence, rather than eliminating centralisation or reducing it to a minimum, user-centric approaches often redistribute it across the broader ecosystem.